FAQ ~ What do I need to know to play in WADA?

 [NOTE: teams are NOT formed by WADA.
 They are formed by players with a Captain who inputs the Team App)

 When do the league seasons run?
+What level of play?

 We play 3 seasons each calendar year: